GeorgelPreput/pushcart-deploy/README.md

 # pushcart-deploy

-Deployment job helper for CI-CD
+Deployment helper for pipeline configurations using Pushcart